usaid-cs/yesterday-i-learned/europe.md

+- France was part of the [Vienna Convention on Road Signs and Signals](https://en.wikipedia.org/wiki/Vienna_Convention_on_Road_Signs_and_Signals), where stop signs said STOP.
+Quebec, on the other hand, did not get the memo, so their stop signs say ["ARRÊT"](https://en.wikipedia.org/wiki/Road_signs_in_Canada).
 - The [Spanish national anthem](https://en.wikipedia.org/wiki/Marcha_Real) does not have lyrics.
 - ["G7"](https://en.wikipedia.org/wiki/Group_of_Seven) appears to be Canada, France, Germany, Italy, Japan, UK, and the US, plus two guest spots for the EU.
 - Since 2006, Russia started [taxing alcohol more, classifing beer as alcohol, requiring registration for stores to sell alcohol, controlling the time of day alcohol can be bought, banning alcohol advertising, and fining public drinking](https://www.addictioncenter.com/news/2019/10/alcohol-consumption-russia-decline/).
 Drinking dropped by almost half.
 25% of men are no longer heavy drinkers.